azat-co/fullstack-javascript/chapter6/chapter6.md

 To change the flag back to hidden:
 `defaults write ``com.apple.finder`` ``AppleShowAllFiles`` -``bool`` false`.

-Deploying to Windows Azure
+Deploying to Microsoft Azure
 ==========================

-In order to deploy our "Hello World" application to Windows Azure, we must add Git **remote**.
-You could copy the URL from Windows Azure Portal, under Web Site, and use it with this command:
+In order to deploy our "Hello World" application to Microsoft Azure, we must add Git **remote**.
+You could copy the URL from Microsoft Azure Portal, under Web Site, and use it with this command:

     $ git remote add azure yourURL